EmbySupport/Emby.Docs/Metadata-manager.md

 - Add the unique tag to the **Block content with these tags** field.
 - Save the changes to the user profile and media tags.

+You can also do the inverse and only allow access to content with specific tags.
+Add the tag to the **Allow only items with these tags** field.

 To make sure the tags don't disappear in a library refresh, lock the **Tags** field in the item's metadata.

 ![](images/server/metadatamanager6.png)